infinum/datx/packages/datx/README.md

 DatX is an opinionated data store for use with the [MobX](https://mobx.js.org/) state management library.
 It features support for simple observable property definition, references to other models and first-class TypeScript support.

-The library is still work in progress, but it's feature complete.
-You can track the v1.0 status using the [v1.0 milestone](https://github.com/infinum/datx/milestone/1).

 ***

 ## Basic usage